lmiller1990/design-pattenrns-for-vuejs/EVENTS.md

   })
 })
 ```
+\begin{center}
+Making an assertion against the emitted events.
+\end{center}

 ## Clean Templates

 We discussed previous the ideal of *simple templates*.
-The same thing applies here; we want to avoid calling `$emit` in the template, where possible.
+The same thing applies here; we want to avoid calling `this.$emit` in the template, where possible.
 Let's move this to the `<script>` section, where logic belongs:

 ```html
 <template>